 - Integration with marketing, accounting, and analytics products

-There are a lot of different ecommerce software options compatible with WordPress.
+There are a lot of different eCommerce plugin options compatible with WordPress.

 3 Top WordPress eCommerce Plugins to Consider